mbilaljunaid/nexusai-erp/SECURITY.md

 ## Acknowledgments

-We appreciate the security research community's efforts in helping keep NexusAI ERP secure.
+We appreciate the security research community's efforts in helping keep NexusAIFirst ERP secure.